radRoy/cloud/README.md

     2023-07-10 11:27:20,625 [MainThread] INFO UNetTrainer - Training iteration [1/150000].
 Epoch [0/999]
     2023-07-10 11:27:22,633 [MainThread] INFO UNetTrainer - Training iteration [2/150000].
 Epoch [0/999]
     2023-07-10 11:27:23,124 [MainThread] INFO UNetTrainer - Training iteration [3/150000].
 Epoch [0/999]

+# --------------------------
+# attempts from 230713-0:

+# - factor of 5 between patch shape and stride shape did not work (same torch.Size([]) error message.
+Idea: maybe the ratio of z,y,x lengths within patch shape &/ within stride shape matter, too (keep in mind, not act on it yet).
+# - when input data is of varying size, formulas: patch_shape = resolution - 2, stride_shape = 1,1,1 might work, but take very long to load.
+This is not an option

+# patch=[60,600,120], stride=[20,200,40]
+train3dunet ... (same multichannel data (scaled0.25,labeluint16,autofluorgb24, etc.) used )

+# --------------------------
+# attempts from 230714-0:

+# duplicate the stdout to a file (but still print it to stdout, thus duplicating it):
+# runs 'command' normally, prints output to stdout (...or stderr - also console output) normally, duplicates stdout and stderr output to 'output.file', -a for 'append or create if empty/new file'
+<command> 2>&1 | tee -a output.file

+# take working values patch=[80,160,160], stride=[20,40,40], keep their ratio (which is 4) and increase the size of each shape proportionally
+# preliminary stuff
+ssh
+tmux
+srun --pty -n 1 -c 8 --mem=32G --gres=gpu:V100 --constraint=GPUMEM32GB --time=24:00:00 bash -l
+screen -S 3dunet-230714-0-patch_ratio4
+cd ~/data/cloud
+bash pull-script.sh
+bash createDirs.sh
+tensorboard --logdir ~/data/cloud/chpts/chpt-230714-0/
+nvidia-smi -i $CUDA_VISIBLE_DEVICES -l 2 --query-gpu=gpu_name,memory.used,memory.free --format=csv -f ~/data/cloud/chpts/chpt-230714-0/nvidia-smi.log &

+train3dunet --config ~/data/cloud/pytorch-3dunet/resources/DW-3DUnet_lightsheet_boundary/named_copies/train_config-230714-0-ratio4.yml 2>&1 | tee -a ~/data/cloud/chpts/chpt-230714-0/console.output
+    ...
+    File "/home/dwalth/.local/lib/python3.10/site-packages/torch/nn/modules/conv.py", line 662, in _output_padding
+        raise ValueError((
+    ValueError: requested an output size of torch.Size([12, 25, 25]), but valid sizes range from [11, 23, 23] to [12, 24, 24] (for an input of
+    torch.Size([6, 12, 12]))

+# change the ratio patch/stride from 4 to 3, making bigger patches possible, because the z resolution is smaller than x and much smaller y resolution.

 ```

 ### <u>Instructions on the ScienceCluster UZH</u>